york-cs-dams/practicals/fundamentals/rspec/3_integration.md

 Q2.
 Suppose Flippd was to be extended such that if a user watched a video to the end, the video page would then display a "watched" label when that user visited the page again in the future.
 Write down, in plain English, two or three test cases for this functionality.

 Q3.
 Translate your plain English test cases from Q2 to RSpec integration tests that use Capybara.
+(You may assume that there is a Capybara command called `watch_video` which will simulate playing a video until the end, if we are currently `visit`ing the page for that video).